nidalraed/fakestoreapi/README.md

 # fakestoreapi

 example Api js html css

+## Live Demo

+You can access the live demo of this project [here](https://nidalraed.github.io/fakestoreapi/).